depeperwinkel

 Usage

 Alainchi is a spice with a very unique character, not to be used as a substitute for the cooler, green cardamom.
 Alainchi is used like black cardamom in various spice mixtures such as garam masala, tandoori spices, the Chinese 5-spice mixture (instead of cloves), and 10-spice mixtures.
-In Szechuan, black cardamom (hēi dòukòu) is used in red-cooked dishes, stews, especially those with beef.
-In Nepal, people not only cook with it, they also use the seeds as a mouth freshener after meals.A beautiful jar of cardamom on the table is a sign of hospitality.
+In Szechuan, black cardamom (hēi dòukòu) is used in red-cooked dishes, stews, especially those with beef.In Nepal, they not only cook with it, they also use the seeds as a mouth freshener after a meal.
+A beautiful pot of cardamom on the table is a sign of hospitality.

 Good uses are: with game and wild birds, in curries and in dishes with yoghurt and soups (such as pho), with fish, but not in sweet preparations.

-Because the aromas are in the seeds, the seed pod is 'cracked' before use by pressing it firmly, for example with the handle of a chef's knife, but keeping the seed pod intact as a whole.
+Because the aromas are in the seeds, the seed pod is 'cracked' before use by pressing firmly on it, for example with the handle of a chef's knife, but keeping the seed pod intact as a whole.
 The advantage of cracking rather than opening is that the seeds stay together and can be removed from the dish before serving.
 If you want to grind the seeds, of course open the seed pod and do not use the casing.
 Always cook the cardamom with the dish to get the most out of it.
 Do not grind more than you think you will use in the short term, the aroma evaporates quite quickly.

 Features: